Postcatlab/postcat/wiki/README.en.md

 ## Prerequisites

 - Node.js >= 14.17.x
-- pnpm >= 7.0.0
+- yarn >= 7.0.0

 ## Running the code

-We use pnpm as a package management tool for development and building, and it is highly recommended that you do the same, but if you want to use npm it's perfectly fine, it just might take a little more time to install dependencies.
+We use yarn as a package management tool for development and building, and it is highly recommended that you do the same, but if you want to use npm it's perfectly fine, it just might take a little more time to install dependencies.

 ```
-pnpm install
+yarn install
-pnpm start
+yarn start
 ```

 If you want to improve Angular development efficiency, you can install the command-line Angular-cli officially provided by Angular to quickly generate templates such as components and services.

 ```
-pnpm add @angular/cli --global
+yarn add @angular/cli --global
 ```

 ## Command